Bjerring/Bjerring.github.io/_posts/2019-12-01-Scenario-Generation-using-Bootstrapping.markdown

 ![CVAR](/assets/images/block_boot/trunc_norm.png)

-If we use this distribution instead, then we get more samples from the newest data and less from the oldest data, though we will still include some older realizations.
+If we use this distribution instead, then we get more samples from the newest data and less from the oldest data, though some older realizations are still included.
 Again, we generate 1.000 monthly scenarios and plot the results.

 ![CVAR](/assets/images/block_boot/Block_bootstrap_truncated.png)